jleon1992/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Useroutematch lets you add nested routes to your app where you don't have to change the whole url, just a parameter.

 1. How would you explain form validation to someone who has never programmed before?

+Do you know when you want to create a password but the website won't let you because the password isn't strong enough?
+In technical terms that is an example of form validation.

 1. In 1-2 sentences, define end to end testing.

+End to end testing mimics the user experience by simulating real events such as filling in forms and clicking buttons

 ## Instructions